keiakita/CGLHfinder/README.md

   /* Diacritcs in Greek (U+1FBD-U+1FC0, U+1FEF, U+1FFD-U+1FFE) */
 var punctuationsRemover = /([,.;:\-*]|$)/g;
 ~~~

+Note that Hebrew vocalization and cantilation symbols shall be ignored in searching.
+e.g. You can find "מֶלֶךְ" with query like "מלך".
+Whenever such removal (i.e. normalization) is done, the line will be marked with "normalized" notation.

 If you want more precise result, check out the "/i (case insensitive)" box.
 With this box checked, "Nomen" and "nomen" shall be distinguished.